 We thank the referee for their useful comments that significantly improved the presentation of results and comparison with the data.
-This study has been carried within BiD4BESt3, an Innovative Training Network (ITN) providing doctoral training in the formation of supermassive black holes in a cosmological context.
-BiD4BESt has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860744 (grant coordinator F. Shankar).
-FF, and NM acknowledge support from PRIN MIUR project 'Black Hole winds and the Baryon Life Cycle of Galaxies: the stoneguest at the galaxy evolution supper', contract 2017-PH3WAT.
+This study has been carried within BiD4BESt,3 an Innovative Training Network (ITN) providing doctoral training in the formation of SMBHs in a cosmological context.
+BiD4BESt has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 860744 (grant coordinator F. Shankar).
+FF and NM acknowledge support from PRIN (Progetti di Ricerca di Interesse Nazionale) MIUR (Ministry of Education, University and Research) project 'Black Hole winds and the Baryon Life Cycle of Galaxies: the stoneguest at the galaxy evolution supper', contract 2017-PH3WAT.
 AVAT thanks Trieste Observatory (Italy) for hospitality during part of the development of this work.
 AL is partly supported by the PRIN MIUR 2017 prot.
 20173ML3WW 002 'Opening the ALMA window on the cosmic evolution of gas, stars, and massive black holes'.
-AVAT also acknowledges Tonima Ananna and Claudio Ricci for helpful discusisons.
-AP acknowledges partial support by STFC through grants ST/T000244/1 and ST/P000541/1.
-CRA acknowledges support from the project "Feeding and feedback in active galaxies", with reference PID2019-106027GB-C42, funded by MICINN-AEI/10.13039/501100011033.
+AVAT also acknowledges Tonima Ananna and Claudio Ricci for helpful discussions.
+AP acknowledges partial support by STFC (Science and Technology Facilities Council) through grants ST/T000244/1 and ST/P000541/1.
+CRA acknowledges support from the project 'Feeding and feedback in active galaxies', with reference PID2019-106027GB-C42, funded by MICINN-AEI/10.13039/501100011033.
 MV is supported by the Alexander von Humboldt Stiftung and the Carl Friedrich von Siemens Stiftung.
-MV also acknowledges support from the Excellence Cluster ORI-GINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
-VA acknowledges support from INAF-PRIN 1.05.01.85.08.
+MV also acknowledges support from the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
+VA acknowledges support from INAF (Istituto Nazionale di Astrofisica)-PRIN 1.05.01.85.08.
 SB acknowledges partial support from the project PID2021-124243NB-C21 funded by the Spanish Ministry of Science and Innovation.